-I guess many people bought the software and made money with it, because shortly after it was launched, many brokers started to make news trading difficult.
+Many people bought the software and made money with it, so shortly after it was launched, many brokers started to make news trading difficult.
 Some of them even proclaimed this activity as "illegal" , and started closing people's accounts that were involved in it, cancelling people's profits that were made on these news spikes, artificially raising spreads right before news announcements, creating execution delays, giving requotes, et cetera.

 After that, it became more and more difficult to make money with the software.
 It was still possible, but started to require much more skill, much more patience, and many more "no trade" scenarios.

 Because of difficulties explained above, by 2009, SecretNewsWeapon.com had much fewer subscribers than in 2007, so Robert J. Allen who owned 50% of the company, and who started to hurt financially, asked Dmitri Chavkerov for a permission to keep 100% of the profits in exchange for IOU notes.
 Dmitri Chavkerov refused, and offered Robert J. Allen to buy out his share.
 Robert J. Allen agreed, but in the middle of the process, hijacked the software, subscriber database, merchant and bank accounts, and moved everything under another domain in his name.
 He explained his actions by blaming Dmitri Chavkerov for not doing a good job at marketing the software, even though it was being marketed via FPA in the same way as it always was.